Murphy’s law says that anything that can go wrong will go wrong.

-Generally, a commercial property insurance policy covers physical assets on your business property.
+Generally, business property insurance policies cover physical assets on your business property.
 In a nutshell, this includes your building, equipment, inventory, and anything else on site.
 More specifically, coverage includes:

 - Personal property – this could be yours, an employee’s, a visitor’s, or a customer’s

-- Office equipment such as computers, phones, and other technology you use for your business
+- Computers, phones, and other technology you use for your business

 - Lost income as a result of a loss covered under your policy